Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 1442     inst_list.front()->setSerializeBefore();
 1443 }
 ```

-Note that there are two cases.
-When the current instruction is serializeBefore and the last one
+However, when the instruction has serializeAfter flag,
+the next instruction after the current instruction should be blocked
+not the current one.
+In this case we should consider two cases of the rename stage.
+When it has no instructions to be renamed after the current one,
-in the queue, then it should block the next instruction until all the instructions to be executed.
+we cannot set the next instruction to be serialized.
-However, because we don't know which instructions will be passed to the rename stage,
-it just sets the serializeOnNextInst as true to make the rename stage make the
-first instruction processed by the rename stage at the next cycle to be blocked.
+Therefore, just let the rename stage be aware of that
+the next instruction should be serialized (Line 1437).
+If there is another instruction in the queue,
-If the buffer still has following instruction, then it just set the next instruction as
+it directly set the flag of that instruction
-serializeBefore.
+by invoking setSerializeBefore function (1442).

 ```cpp
  627     // Handle serializing the next instruction if necessary.